-Sylvia Yu Friedman is an award-winning filmmaker and investigative journalist, speaker, and writer.
-She is the author of two books, Silenced No More: Voices of Comfort Women, the only journalistic account of historical Japanese military sex slavery during WWII, and Heart and Soul: The Life Story of Pastor Augustus Chao.
+Sylvia Yu Friedman is an award-winning filmmaker, Penguin author, serial entrepreneur, and philanthropy consultant.
+She is the author of three books, A Long Road to Justice: Stories from the Frontlines in Asia (Penguin Random House); Silenced No More: Voices of Comfort Women, the only journalistic account of historical Japanese military sex slavery during WWII, and Heart and Soul: The Life Story of Pastor Augustus Chao.

-More of Sylvia Yu Friedman’s bio: A film producer, former TV anchor, and advisor to philanthropists, Sylvia was among the Top 100 Human Trafficking & Slavery Influence Leaders List in 2017 by Assent Compliance.
+More of Sylvia Yu Friedman’s bio from LinkedIn: A former TV anchor and advisor to philanthropists, Sylvia was among the Top 100 Human Trafficking & Slavery Influence Leaders List in 2017 by Assent Compliance.
 She won the prestigious 2013 International Human Rights Press Award for her three-part documentary series on human trafficking in China, Hong Kong, and Thailand.

-After ten years of intensive research and interviewing elderly survivors, academics, lawyers and activists in different nations, Sylvia is considered a global expert on “comfort women” military sex slavery.
-She’s been interviewed or featured on the BBC, CNN, SCMP, the Globe and Mail, CGTN, among others, and covered widely in Asia and the Chinese media.
-Sylvia is a SheSource expert of the Women’s Media Center, founded by Jane Fonda and Gloria Steinem, and is listed in a database of women experts who serve as a resource for journalists.
+After ten years of intensive research and interviewing elderly survivors, academics, lawyers and activists in different nations, Sylvia is considered an expert on “comfort women” Japanese Imperial military sex slavery.
+She’s been interviewed or featured on the BBC, CNN, SCMP, Globe and Mail, CGTN among others and covered widely in the Chinese media.
+Sylvia is a SheSource expert of the Women’s Media Center, founded by Jane Fonda and Gloria Steinem and is listed in a database of women experts who serve as a resource for journalists.

-Sylvia believes her core calling is using her communication skills to mobilize people and resources to help those suffering in the most marginalized places.
-Since 2005 Sylvia has managed and directed millions of dollars to major humanitarian portfolios impacting at least more than one million people.
+Since 2005, Sylvia has managed and directed millions of dollars to major humanitarian portfolios impacting at least more than one million people.
 This work has given her access to many influential networks in different countries.

-Sylvia led a Hong Kong–based movement of “passionate compassion” against human trafficking that involved more than 120 churches, NGOs, and organizations and later expanded to other nations like Malaysia, China, Canada, South Africa, and the U.S. Through more than fifty-five slavery awareness events, her team reached more than 25,000 people in eighteen months in universities, schools, and major corporations like Goldman Sachs.
+Sylvia led a Hong Kong-based movement against human trafficking that involved more than 120 churches, NGOs, and organizations and later expanded to other nations like Malaysia, South Africa, and the U.S.

-Sylvia is married to Matthew Friedman, a leading global expert on slavery, the CEO of The Mekong Club, and former United Nations director and U.S. diplomat.
-Together in the summer of 2016 they gave 113 presentations in 27 U.S. cities.
+Sylvia is married to Matthew Friedman, a top-ranked keynote speaker and global expert on slavery, CEO of The Mekong Club, and former U.N. and U.S. diplomat.
+Together in the summer of 2016, they gave 113 talks in 27 U.S. cities.
+Matthew is a producer of two award-winning films; he advised the movie Sold (2014) executive produced by Emma Thompson.
+Sylvia is working on a feature film and several business projects.
+She is now promoting her latest book, A Long Road to Justice: Stories from the Frontlines in Asia published by Penguin Random House and producing a film based on this memoir.
 She and Matthew are based in Hong Kong.
-Currently, Sylvia is writing, producing and directing film projects.
+Currently, Sylvia is writing a biography.

 “I’ve been in many situations in China and Southeast Asia where there was a level of danger on the job.
 I’ve interviewed human traffickers– people who buy and sell people– I’ve been followed by undercover police, I’ve been surrounded by Burmese military with machine guns and lived to tell about it, I’ve walked across a river on a log to sneak into another country because that was the only route used by aid workers, I’ve been grabbed from behind by a strange man in Bangkok, I’ve sat in brothels interviewing scary pimps, I’ve traveled through Sichuan’s rubble days after the big earthquake, I’ve spoken with strung-out drug addicts with AIDS who had heroin needles sticking out from their arms as they eyed my diamond earrings and looked like they were going to rip them out.
 If my eyes glaze over when you’re talking about your bad hair day, now you know.” ~ Sylvia Yu Friedman